Changelog

 For more information about the properties, see the description in the documentation of the Sophora Server configuration.

-6.0.0Before the update, preferably months beforeSince the method getAdditionalXPath was removed from the ITimingActionScript interface, all implementations must also omit this method.
+6.0.0Before the update, preferably months beforeSince the method getAdditionalXPath (deprecated in 5) was removed from the ITimingActionScript interface, all implementations must also omit this method.
+Use getAdditionalIQuery as replacement.

 6.0.0Before the update, preferably months beforeThe Sophora Server no longer natively supports HTTPS and all associated configuration options have been removed.
 We highly recommend using an SSL-terminating reverse-proxy like nginx to connect to the Sophora Server.
 Read the configuration guide for more information how to configure Sophora correctly.